Ubaid-Inamdar/Whiteklay-Assignment/employeeapp/README.md

 # Steps to run the application:

-While being in the Whiteklay directory run:
+While being in the whiteklay directory run:

 ### `npm dev run`